shirokano/shirokano.github.io/public/pages/overview.md

 ## Summary

-Software Engineer specializing in web application development, but dabbled with vaious other technologies such as IoT, bots, and mobile apps.
+Software Engineer specializing in web application development, but dabbled with various other technologies such as IoT, bots, and mobile apps.
 Experienced with all stages of the development cycle for dynamic web projects.
 Well-versed in numerous programming languages and frameworks including JavaScript/TypeScript, Node.js, Python, React, Django, and Next.js.
 Gained strong experience supporting the design, development, and implementation of intuitive software applications and services.

 ## Experience